-"Respondent" means the side of the Team arguing on behalf of the Respondent state at any given point in the Competition.
+"Respondent" means the side of the Team arguing on behalf of the Respondent in a Match.

 "Rules" means these Official Rules of the Competition.

 "Team" means a team of eligible students recognized by the Executive Office that registers to compete in the Competition pursuant to Rule 3.